mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-es.md

 ### The theme

-We create a theme that will be shared between the client and the server.
+Create a theme that will be shared between the client and the server:

 `theme.js`